Cornered Merkel upbeat as seeks to revive grand coalition

 Not natural allies, the two camps are likely to clash on immigration, tax, healthcare and Europe - and expectations among other leading figures in the parties were mixed as the preliminary talks got under way.

-Norbert Roemer, SPD head in the regional assembly of North Rhine-Westphalia, told RND newspaper group no lawmakers in his state caucus favoured a grand coalition, with past experience meaning they no longer trusted Merkel.
-The SPD in the eastern state of Thuringia is also sceptical about such a tie-up.
+Norbert Roemer, SPD head in the regional assembly of North Rhine-Westphalia, told RND newspaper group that no lawmakers in his state caucus favoured a grand coalition, with past experience meaning they no longer trusted Merkel.
+The SPD in the eastern state of Thuringia is also sceptical about a tie-up.

 Senior SPD member Thomas Oppermann told Welt am Sonntag newspaper that Merkel should step down during the current parliament and called for a chancellor’s tenure to be limited to eight or 10 years.